selfboot/ai_gallery/src/app/[lang]/tools/gendocx/en.md

 - If the files are too large, processing might be slow or even fail.
 It's recommended to keep files under 100MB;
 - Use modern browsers like Chrome, Firefox, or Edge.
 Internet Explorer may have compatibility issues.

-Finally, please note that generated documents will be automatically named in the format "template-name_sequence-number.docx".
+Finally, please note the document naming rules:
+- If the first column of Excel has content, it will be used as the file name
+- If the first column of Excel is empty, the format "template-name_sequence-number.docx" will be used
+- Illegal characters in file names will be automatically replaced with underscores

 Data will be lost when the page is refreshed or closed, so please download your generated documents promptly.